drspangle/draft-dsmullen-ppd-architecture/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Privacy Preference Declaration for Home Networks

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Privacy Preference Declaration for Home Networks".

 * [Editor's Copy](https://drspangle.github.io/draft-dsmullen-ppd-architecture/#go.draft-dsmullen-ppd-architecture.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-dsmullen-ppd-architecture)